 There are several types of dental crowns available.
 In the sections below, we’ll take a brief look at some of the most common.

 Porcelain crowns offer impeccable beauty and lifelike results.
 These restorations are commonly placed on front teeth that are visible when you smile.
-Dr. Reza uses the highest-quality of dental ceramic available so patients can enjoy truly natural-looking results.
+Our dentist in South Gate, CA uses the highest-quality of dental ceramic available so patients can enjoy truly natural-looking results.

 Porcelain-Fused-to-Metal (PFM) Crowns

 For teeth that are decayed or severely damaged, porcelain-fused-to-metal (PFM) crowns may be an excellent option.
 Offering the beauty of porcelain crowns and the strength of metal crowns, these restorations are a popular option for molars and premolars.